Tara Haelle

 Tara Susan Haelle, known professionally as Tara Haelle, (born January 20, 1978) is an American photojournalist, educator, author, and science writer.
-Haelle, along with co-author Emily Willingham, published The informed parent : a science-based resource for your child's first four years, which examines several child raising controversies.
+Haelle, along with co-author Emily Willingham, published The Informed Parent: A Science-Based Resource for Your Child's First Four Years, which examines several child raising controversies.
 She examined the history and science of vaccines in a 2018 book entitled Vaccination investigation.
 In addition, Haelle has written several children's educational books, including Edible Sunlight, and Seasons, Tides, and Lunar Phases.

 Biography

-Tara Haelle was born in Alameda County, CA in 1978.
+Tara Haelle was born in Alameda County, California in 1978.
 She earned a Bachelor of Arts in English at the University of Texas at Austin and a Master of Arts in photojournalism, also from the University of Texas.
 She has also written four articles for Scientific American.

 Haelle and Willingham's book, Informed Parent has received generally positive reviews from various book reviewers.
 According to noted vaccine researcher, Dr. Paul Offit, "In The Informed Parent, journalists Tara Haelle and Emily Willingham manage to answer everything a parent could possibly be worried about during pregnancy, birth, infancy, and toddlerhood.
 What makes this book different from every other book on this subject (and there are many) is that the authors take on not only the science of what concerns us, but encourage us to think along with them—giving us the tools to answer other questions in the future.
 It was like reading the answer sheet before the test."

 Haelle co-authored a paper that examined the effects of images in vaccine newspaper and magazine articles.
 It found that one in eight articles had negative images of vaccines.